BlackMoon/wrong-way-client/README.md

 ### Start Game

 1. Click Start New Game
-2. Move your car using keyboard [Left, Right] to avoid collisions with an oncoming vehicle
+2. Move your car using keyboard [Left, Right] to avoid collisions with an oncoming car.

 ![screen](./wrong_way.png)